Regularisation of CART trees by summation of $p$-values: Introduction

+The above discussion has focused on how to bound the Type I-error for a full tree, starting from a given CART regression tree.
+An alternative tree building procedure is to instead apply the $p$-value based stopping rule recursively, node by node, without controlling the tree's overall Type I-error.
+This is the type of procedure used in \cite{hothorn2006unbiased}.
+This approach will not be discussed in detail in the current paper, but it can be noted that this approach will tend to be more liberal (result in a larger tree) than the approach suggested by us that applies a Bonferroni approximation for controlling the overall Type I-error.

+The predictive performance of a model is typically assessed based on hold out data, and this is done in the numerical illustrations in the present paper.
+There is no conceptual conflict in doing this for the $p$-value based method, since the meaning of the subjectively chosen nominal confidence level will remain the same when applied to the full training data.
+This differs from common approaches for selection of hyper-parameters such as parameters needed for pruning a regression tree.

-Although we focus only on CART trees, one may, of course, consider other types of regression trees and inference based procedures to construct trees.
+Although we focus only on CART regression trees, one may, of course, consider other types of regression trees and inference based procedures to construct trees.
 For more on this, see e.g.\ \cite{hothorn2006unbiased}.

-{\bf Our main contribution.} Given an arbitrary sequence of nested $L^2$ CART trees, grown by greedy optimal recursive partitioning, we provide an easy-to-use deterministic stopping rule for deciding on the regression tree with suitable complexity.
+{\bf Our main contribution.} Given an arbitrary sequence of nested $L^2$ CART regression trees, grown by greedy optimal recursive partitioning, we provide an easy-to-use deterministic stopping rule for deciding on the regression tree with suitable complexity.
 We allow for covariate vectors of arbitrary dimension and the stopping rule is formulated in terms of an easily computable upper bound for the $p$-value corresponding to testing the hypothesis of no signal.
 Because of the upper bound, the stopping rule is conservative.
 However, we provide a theoretical guarantee that if there exists signal, then we will detect the existence of this signal if the sample size is sufficiently large.
 In particular, it is unlikely that we will stop the tree-growing process too early.
 The asymptotic theoretical guarantee is confirmed by numerical experiments.
+All code is available at GitHub.\footnote{ Source code avaiable at \texttt{https://github.com/taariqnazar/pval-regularized-trees}}